Jury Service in the Australian Capital Territory

 A certain number of potential jurors can be challenged without any cause or explanation.
 A person who is challenged simply returns to their seat.
 When the required number of people has entered the jury box without being challenged, the jury is sworn in on oath or affirmation.
 This may be done individually or as a group.

-The remaining members of the panel summoned, including those who have resumed their seats after being challenged, will be advised by the Judge whether they are required to attend on a later date for another trial or whether they are excused
+The remaining members of the panel, including those who have resumed their seats after being challenged, are placed back in the jury pool.
+You will be advised if you are required again or if you are excused from your summons.

 Twelve person juries are used in the determination of all criminal matters.
 In some cases, however, an expanded jury, consisting of from 13 up to 16 jurors may be empanelled.
 When a jury consisting of more than 12 jurors is about to retire to consider its verdict, the number of jurors will be reduced to 12, by another random selection process undertaken by ballot.